Luftare/shadow/README.md

 #### Client

+- BUG: equipped gun image and bullets do not reset on new game
 - client lifecycle is clearly written (one-time setup, game data from server, setup game data from server)
 - handle use map data received from server
 - waiting for next round is displayed when joining new game